Uzbekistan’s stock market coming to life

 “People know they have their shares but they do nothing with them.
 If they wanted to sell them they would have to open a brokerage account.
 There were lots more tools for these investors to work with and the first privatisation funds, but today these have turned into joint stock companies and there are less tools to work with,” says Ochilov.

-The market mechanics of what needs to be done to transfer the ownership of these privatisation shares has proven to be an obstacle to freeing up these shares.
+The market mechanics of what needs to be done to transfer the ownership of these privatisation shares have proved to be an obstacle to freeing them up.

 In Russia many bankers got rich by going into the regions and going door to door to offer the workers of big companies bottles of vodka and gifts of cash to take ownership of their privatisation vouchers.
 They would fly back to Moscow and convert the vouchers to shares and take big positions in some of the most important companies in the country, making millions of dollars along the way.